swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 ![TF-BLERSSI Pipeline](pictures/create-notebook-2.PNG)

-If you are create GPU attached notebook then choose number of GPUs and GPU Vendor.
+If you are creating GPU attached notebook then choose the number of GPUs and GPU Vendor as *NVIDIA*.
 Click LAUNCH Button

 ![TF-BLERSSI Pipeline](pictures/create-notebook-3.PNG)